Federation (information technology)

 In networking systems, to be federated means users are able to send messages from one network to the other.
 This is not the same as having a client that can operate with both networks, but interacts with both independently.
 For example, in 2009, Google allowed GMail users to log into their AOL Instant Messenger (AIM) accounts from GMail.
-One could not send messages from GTalk accounts or XMPP (which Google/GTalk is federated with—XMPP lingo for federation is s2s, which Facebook and MSN Live's implementations do not support) to AIM screen names, nor vice versa.
+One could not send messages from GTalk accounts or XMPP (which Google/GTalk was federated with—XMPP lingo for federation is s2s, which Facebook and MSN Live's implementations do not support) to AIM screen names, nor vice versa.
 In May 2011, AIM and Gmail federated, allowing users of each network to add and communicate with each other.